jooannlee/beautiful-jekyll/_posts/2016-09-27-exploring-mexico-education-part1.md

 ## [32] PREESCOLAR TOTAL ZACATECAS
 ## [33] PREESCOLAR TOTAL REPÚBLICA MEXICANA
 ## 594 Levels:               EDUCACIÓN ESPECIAL CURSOS INTENSIVOS ...</code></pre>
 <p>According to our shapefiles, there are 31 states and 1 federal district in Mexico.
-However our dataset have 33 unique entries.
+However our dataset has 33 unique entries.
 In order to map, we need to get our dataset to be compatible with the shapefiles.</p>
 <pre class="r"><code>length(datCLV100000$DES)</code></pre>
 <pre><code>## [1] 33</code></pre>
 <p>What’s going on?
 To find out, let’s extract and append the states from the preschool enrollment information, and convert them to all lower cases.</p>